By Bruce Niederer

 Meade won the North American title in 1980 and again in 1997 when he was 58 years old.
 He is the oldest person ever to win the North American DN championship.
 His record still stands today.
 Jan won his eighth North American DN championship in 2000.
 That’s more than any other American sailor.
 He won four World DN championships won over the course of three decades.
 (1972, 1982, 1985 and 1991) and also won the Great Cup of Siberia Race in Russia in 1989.

-Currently Meade and Jan are ranked 25th and 18th respectively in the Gold Fleet world standings of the IDNIYRA (International DN Ice Yacht Racing Association).
+As of this writing, Meade and Jan were ranked 25th and 18th respectively in the Gold Fleet world standings of the IDNIYRA (International DN Ice Yacht Racing Association).
 They vow to improve those positions this year.

 2009 marks the 40th anniversary of Gougeon Brothers, Inc. Over the years an impressive number of fast boats emerged from the Gougeon Brothers boat shop including 14 production/custom water ballasted, trailerable, catamarans—the Gougeon 32 (G32).

-The original G32 promo footage is posted on our website at www.westsystem.com/ss/history/ I say the G32s were production/custom boats because they are all mostly the same, but like all things Gougeon, each build sparked ideas and innovations that found their way into the next build.
+I say the G32s were production/custom boats because they are mostly the same, but like all things Gougeon, each build sparked ideas and innovations that found their way into the next build.

 The Brothers built several high-profile racing sailboats that advanced and refined the construction techniques they developed while building iceboats and a series of experimental trimarans beginning in the late 1950s.
 Together they built an experimental 25′ trimaran to IYRU Class C rules that marks the start of their early racing success at the 1963–1964 NAMSA Championships at Stamford, Conn.Building on this success and experience, Meade constructed Victor T in 1967–1968.
 He got the boat’s weight down to 320 lb and it earned the distinction of being the lightest Class C competitor in the 1969 Nationals in Hamilton, Ontario.
 There, Victor T took home the win against a strong field of wingmast-powered catamarans.